Geothermal Energy Jobs

 NIBE Group - Sweden Leading manufacturer of ground-source heat pumps, heating systems, and ventilation.
 Major European market leader alongside Viessmann and Daikin.

-Viessmann Climate Solutions — Germany Major heating/cooling systems manufacturer including geothermal heat pumps.
-Acquired by Carrier Global for €12 billion in 2024.
-Production in France, Germany, UK, and China.
+Viessmann Climate Solutions - Germany Major heating and cooling systems manufacturer, including geothermal heat pumps.
+Acquired by Carrier Global for €12 billion in January 2024.
+Heat-pump production and development centred in Germany, with European manufacturing footprint and a Shanghai plant for adjacent gas-boiler product lines.

 The closest adjacent sector is oil and gas drilling.
 Directional drilling, well construction, cementing, drilling fluids, downhole tools, reservoir management, and rig operations all transfer nearly 1:1.
 Fervo Energy's leadership includes veterans from Halliburton and BHP.
-If you have worked on a drilling rig in the Permian Basin or the North Sea, you can work on a geothermal rig in Iceland or Indonesia with minimal retraining — the main differences are higher temperatures, longer well lifetimes, and reinjection rather than production decline curves.
+If you have worked on a drilling rig in the North Sea or the Permian Basin, you can work on a geothermal rig in Iceland or Indonesia with minimal retraining - the main differences are higher temperatures, longer well lifetimes, and reinjection rather than production decline curves.

 HVAC technicians transition into heat pump installation and binary cycle plant operation.
 Understanding heat exchangers, fluid loops, and thermodynamics gives you most of what you need.
 The step from installing residential air conditioning to commissioning a binary cycle ORC turbine is larger, but the fundamentals are shared.